ShadowNode/shadownode.github.io/content/modpack tips/ftb_oceanblock.md

 2. Open in the new file browser window go to the following path `mods`, scroll down till you see a file named like the following `minetogether-1.16.5-x.x.x-forge.jar` and rename it to `minetogether-1.16.5-x.x.x-forge.jar.disabled`.
 If you don't have file extensions enabled in Windows Explorer I highly recommend simply pressing CTRL+X and then going up to the instance folder and pasting the mod there with CTRL+V.
 3. Relaunch your game.

+## Fixed Issues

+We're compiling a list of issues that have either been resolved by the pack's author or Shadownode staff here rather than simply removing them all together for histocial reasons.

+* Crate Quests
+* Draconic Chest is now craftable